hakantektas/crypto-ht/README.md

 📌 This script checks the RSI (Relative Strength Index) values of all cryptocurrencies with the USDT pair listed on the Binance exchange.
 RSI is a technical indicator used to determine whether an asset is overbought or oversold.

 📌 The script analyzes the price changes for each cryptocurrency over a certain period (here 14 hours).
-As a result of this analysis, it identifies cryptocurrencies whose RSI value falls below 29.
+As a result of this analysis, it identifies cryptocurrencies whose RSI value falls below 29 and and RSI value rising above 80 on the daily timeframe.
 This may indicate that the price of that cryptocurrency is oversold.

 🛑 "This application is not investment advice.
 Any decision regarding its use must be made by the user.
 Do your own research or consult a financial advisor before investing."